Anna Pavlova: Personal life

 Fifteen girls were adopted into a home Pavlova purchased near Paris at Saint-Cloud, overseen by the Comtesse de Guerne and supported by her performances and funds solicited by Pavlova, including many small donations from members of the Camp Fire Girls of America, who made her an honorary member.

-During her life, she had many pets, including a Siamese cat, various dogs, and many kinds of birds, including swans.
-Dandré indicated she was a lifelong lover of animals and this is evidenced by photographic portraits she sat for, which often included an animal she loved.
-A formal studio portrait was made of her with Jack, her favorite swan.
+During her life, she had many pets, including a Siamese cat, various dogs and many birds, including swans.
+Dandré indicated she was a lifelong animal lover, corroborated by photographic portraits for which she sat, often with an animal she loved.
+A formal studio portrait was taken of her with Jack, her favourite swan.

 Death

-While travelling from Paris to The Hague, Pavlova became very ill, and worsened on her arrival in The Hague.
-She sent to Paris for her personal physician, Dr. Zalewski, to attend her.
-She was told that she had pneumonia and required an operation.
-She was also told that she would never be able to dance again if she went ahead with it.
-She refused to have the surgery, saying "If I can't dance, then I'd rather be dead."
-She died of pleurisy, in the bedroom next to the Japanese Salon of the Hotel Des Indes in The Hague, twenty days short of her 50th birthday.
+While travelling from Paris to The Hague, Pavlova became very ill and more ill upon arrival.
+She sent to Paris for her personal physician, Zalewski, to attend her.
+She died of pleurisy in the bedroom next to the Japanese Salon of the Hotel Des Indes in The Hague twenty days short of her 50th birthday.

-Victor Dandré wrote that Pavlova died a half hour past midnight on Friday, 23 January 1931, with her maid Marguerite Létienne, Dr. Zalevsky, and himself at her bedside.
+Victor Dandré wrote that Pavlova died a half hour past midnight on Friday, 23 January 1931, with her maid Marguerite Létienne, Zalevsky and himself at her bedside.
 Her last words were, "Get my 'Swan' costume ready."
-Dandré and Létienne dressed her body in her favorite beige lace dress and placed her in a coffin with a sprig of lilac.
+Dandré and Létienne dressed her body in her favourite beige lace dress and placed her in a coffin with a sprig of lilac.
 At 7 am, a Russian Orthodox priest arrived to say prayers over her body.
 At 7:30 am, her coffin was taken to the mortuary chapel attaching the Catholic hospital in The Hague.

-In accordance with old ballet tradition, on the day she was to have next performed, the show went on, as scheduled, with a single spotlight circling an empty stage where she would have been.
+In accordance with old ballet tradition, on the day she was to have next performed, the show went on, as scheduled, with a single spotlight circling an empty stage where Pavlova would have been.
 Memorial services were held in the Russian Orthodox Church in London.
-Pavlova was cremated, and her ashes placed in a columbarium at Golders Green Crematorium, where her urn was adorned with her ballet shoes (which have since been stolen).
+She was cremated and her ashes placed in a columbarium at Golders Green Crematorium, where her urn was adorned with her ballet shoes (which have since been stolen).